Consider a Planned Gift

-A beneficiary designation gift occurs when you designate The Guilds of Valley Children’s as a beneficiary of a retirement, investment or bank account, or your life insurance policy.
+A beneficiary designation gift occurs when you designate Valley Children’s as a beneficiary of a retirement, investment or bank account, or your life insurance policy.
 To make your gift, contact the person who helps you with your account or insurance policy, such as your broker, banker or insurance agent.
 Ask them to send you a new beneficiary designation form.
 Complete the form, sign it and mail it back to your broker, banker or agent.
-When you pass away, your account or insurance policy will be paid or transferred to The Guilds of Valley Children’s, consistent with the beneficiary designation.
+When you pass away, your account or insurance policy will be paid or transferred to Valley Children’s, consistent with the beneficiary designation.

 Charitable Gift Annuity

-A gift of a remainder interest in a personal residence is described generally as a transaction in which an individual irrevocably transfers title to a personal residence to The Guilds of Valley Children’s with a retained right to the use of the property for the rest of the Guild member’s lifetime, or for the lifetime of the Guild member and his or her spouse, as specified in a gift agreement.
-At the conclusion of the measuring term, all rights in the property are transferred to The Guilds of Valley Children’s as a “remainderman.”
+A gift of a remainder interest in a personal residence is described generally as a transaction in which an individual irrevocably transfers title to a personal residence to Valley Children’s with a retained right to the use of the property for the rest of the owner's lifetime, or for the lifetime of the owner and his or her spouse, as specified in a gift agreement.
+At the conclusion of the measuring term, all rights in the property are transferred to Valley Children’s as a “remainderman.”

-With a Life Estate form of ownership of real estate there are two separate categories of owners of the property: (1) the life tenant owner (Guild member), who has absolute and exclusive right to use of the property during their lifetime, which expires automatically upon the death of the last to die of the life tenant(s); and (2) the remainder owner (The Guilds of Valley Children’s), which becomes the owner of the real estate upon the passing of the life tenant owner(s).
+With a Life Estate form of ownership of real estate there are two separate categories of owners of the property: (1) the life tenant owner, who has absolute and exclusive right to use of the property during their lifetime, which expires automatically upon the death of the last to die of the life tenant(s); and (2) the remainder owner (Valley Children’s), which becomes the owner of the real estate upon the passing of the life tenant owner(s).

 Legacies of Healing Society

 Ensuring the health of our children.
 There's no greater gift you can give.

 Join the Legacies of Healing Society